Tumour ablation for lung cancer

 Microwave ablation

-Microwave ablation is done in a similar way to RFA.
-The doctor sends microwave energy through the needle and into the tumour.
-This heats and destroys the cancer cells.
+You have it in a similar way to RFA.
+The doctor puts a needle into the tumour.
+Microwave energy passes through the needle into the tumour.
+This heats and destroys (ablates) the cancer cells.

 Photodynamic therapy (PDT)